There is a discrimination based on homeless status which overshadows the applicant’s education, skills and years of experience in just one moment.

 There is a large population which spends way more than they earn and lead their lives on credit and sooner or later, sink in the debts.

 On the other hand, 64% of Americans don’t have enough cash on hand to handle a $1,000 emergency expense, according to a survey by the National Foundation for Credit Counseling.

 There is a drastic shortage of affordable rental units for the poor across the United States of America.
 Around 30-50 % of the income goes towards the rent or home installments which makes people immune to homelessness.

 Domestic Violence is the third leading cause of homelessness.
-These people are emotionally weak and unstable as they have witnessed a traumatic event which left them with no option but to leave their homes.
+Consequently, these people are emotionally weak and unstable as they have witnessed a traumatic event which left them with no option but to leave their homes.

 Another leading cause of homelessness is an accident or trauma that leads to physical and emotional disabilities.
 People living with disabilities are often marginalized and are twice as likely to be below the poverty line.
 Around 45% of homeless people are disabled physically or emotionally.

 CHALLENGES FACED BY HOMELESS PEOPLE WHEN LOOKING FOR A JOB